andresmitre/Emotion_Classification/README.md

 Spring 2018

+The present work is part of an Undergraduate thesis for B.E. in Telecommunications, OS and Electronics in [Autonomous University of Sinaloa (in Spanish: Universidad Autónoma de Sinaloa, UAS)](http://web.uas.edu.mx/web/ingles/index.php) in Sinaloa, México.
+The work was developed in [Center for Research in Mathematics (CIMAT)](http://www.cimat.mx/en)

 **ABOUT COPYING OR USING PARTIAL INFORMATION:**
-This script was originally created by [Andres Mitre](https://www.linkedin.com/in/andres18m).
+This script was originally created by [Andres Mitre](https://github.com/andresmitre).
 READ LICENSE FILE

 # Repository description